Cardiacman13/Architect/README.md

 > **Warning**
 >
-> It's specifically designed for a pure Arch Linux experience (not tested on *Garuda*, *EndeavourOS*, *Manjaro*, etc.).
+> It's specifically designed for a pure Arch Linux experience (not tested on *Garuda*, *Manjaro*, etc.).
 >
 > We make all our test based on a fresh install of Arch Linux with [`archinstall`](https://github.com/archlinux/archinstall).
 >
-> Ensure you're not running as root and are in a "Desktop Environment" (GNOME, KDE Plasma, XFCE, i3wm, etc.).
+> Ensure you're not running as root and are in a "Desktop Environment" (GNOME, KDE Plasma, i3wm, etc.).
->
-> Not suitable for outdated computers; **requires compatibility with the latest NVIDIA drivers** if you use NVIDIA card.

 Execute the following in the terminal to run the script (**requires sudo access**):